joemecha/adopt_dont_shop/README.md

   application
 * SQL and ActiveRecord logic behind the scenes to sort and filter data
 * Admin shelter page that lists shelters with pending applications
+* Mastered Rails' asset pipline to correctly display images in production

 To-do list:
 * SQL to ActiveRecord refactor of some queries